 2D laser scan patterns are needed in many applications such as microscopy, long range free space interferometry and LiDAR.
 In 2018 the GRACE Follow-On mission used two laser beams on two spacecraft orbiting the Earth 200 km apart to set up the first inter-spacecraft laser interferometer.
 The GRACE Follow-On interferometer is capable of measuring sub-micron changes in spacecraft separation.
 Before the link could be established, the lasers had to find each other by scanning over a 5-dimensional space; tip and tilt of each laser beam, and the lasers’ frequency difference .
 Similar acquisition scans may be needed for the LISA gravitational wave detector, and also for coherent free-space laser communications and optical Quantum Key Distribution links, for example from ground to space.

-This application note will describe how to produce complex 2D scan patterns using Moku:Lab’s Arbitrary Waveform Generator.
-The first part shows how to load AWG waveforms into Moku:Lab for visualization on an oscilloscope in X-Y mode.
-The second part adds a fast steering mirror and a laser system to produce an arbitrary scan pattern appropriate for acquisition systems.
+This application note will describe how to produce complex 2D scan patterns using the Moku:Lab Arbitrary Waveform Generator.
+First, we will show how to load AWG waveforms into Moku:Lab for visualization on an oscilloscope in X-Y mode.
+Next, we add a fast steering mirror and a laser system to produce an arbitrary scan pattern appropriate for acquisition systems.

-Moku:Lab’s Arbitrary Waveform Generator can generate dual channel custom patterns from either preset waveforms, input equations or from points imported from a file.
+The Moku:Lab Arbitrary Waveform Generator can generate dual channel custom patterns from either preset waveforms, input equations, or from points imported from a file.
 Output frequencies from 1 mHz to 125 MHz are supported.
 Pulsed outputs can be configured with up to 250,000 cycles of dead time between pulses.

 Preset waveforms include sine, gaussian, exponential rise, exponential fall, sinc and cardiac.
 Equation mode supports up to 32 segments from complex piece-wise functions.